-We currently perform all of its genetic testing at our clinical laboratory facility located in Fort Myers, Florida, and then produce a report for the requesting practitioner.
-We currently out-source all of the molecular testing to third parties, but expects to begin bringing some of this testing in-house during the next few years.
+We currently perform all of its genetic testing at its clinical laboratory facility located in Fort Myers, Florida, and then produces a report for the requesting practitioner.
+We currently out-source all of its molecular testing to third parties, but expects to begin bringing some of this testing in-house during the next few years.